 Sounds great!
 Tell us more about it (1000 characters)

-It could be argued that this is the most important section; if someone has read on this far they’re considering to pledge so now you have three short paragraphs to tell them every reason why this project would be excellent and how they could benefit from it.
-Civic crowdfunding does not attract philanthropic pledges – you are selling your community something, and this is the sparkling tooth advert!
+If someone has read on this far they’re considering to pledge so now you have three short paragraphs to tell them every reason why this project would be excellent and how they could benefit from it.
+Civic crowdfunding does not attract philanthropic pledges – you are selling your community something, and this is where you shamelessly talk up your project.

 So what, specifically, will you do if you raise the money you need? (what will you deliver)